-1. State University of Campinas, Brazil
+3. University of Campinas, Brazil

-The State University of Campinas, or Unicamp, is located in the city of Campinas in the São Paulo region of Brazil.
+The University of Campinas, or Unicamp, is located in the city of Campinas in the São Paulo region of Brazil.

 Although the university is one of Brazil’s youngest (it opened in 1966), it has established itself as a primary medical and scientific research centre.
-The institution is responsible for around 15 per cent of the research conducted in Brazil.
+The institution is responsible for about 15 per cent of the research conducted in Brazil.